I want to configure AWS Certificate Manager (ACM) certificates for my website that's hosted on an Amazon Elastic Compute Cloud (Amazon EC2) instance.

 Associate the ACM certificate with a load balancer

 Note: Request or import the ACM certificate in the same AWS Region as your load balancer.
-CloudFront distributions must request the certificate in the US East (N. Virginia) Region.
+Amazon CloudFront distributions must request the certificate in the US East (N. Virginia) Region.

 First, request a public certificate.

-- If you don't have a load balancer, then create an Application Load Balancer, Network Load Balancer, Classic Load Balancer.
+- If you don't have a load balancer, then create an Application Load Balancer, Network Load Balancer, or Classic Load Balancer.
 Or, create a CloudFront distribution.

 - Associate the certificate with your load balancer, or configure a CloudFront distribution to use the SSL/TLS certificate.